 To enable NSEC3, update your dnssec-policy and add the desired NSEC3 parameters.
-The example below enables NSEC3 for zones with the standard DNSSEC policy, using 10 iterations, no opt-out, and a random string that is 16 characters long:
+The example below enables NSEC3 for zones with the standard DNSSEC policy, using 0 additional iterations, no opt-out, and a zero-length salt:

 Fig. 13: Remove DS Record Step #1